photo: Khalid Sharif

 - establishing no-hunting bylaws among Village Conservation Groups

 - supporting local non-governmental organizations to increase awareness of hunting’s impact on this endangered bird.

 Project Field Partner:

-Project field coordinator Sayam Chowdhury, Assitant Coordinator of the Spoon-billed Sandpiper Recovery Task Force, works with two partner organizations in Bangladesh, Myanmar, and China.
+Project field coordinator Sayam U. Chowdhury, Assitant Coordinator of the Spoon-billed Sandpiper Recovery Task Force, works with several partner organizations in Bangladesh, Myanmar, and China.

 In More Depth...

 Project field coordinator Sayam Chowdhury works with two local partner organizations: the Spoon-billed Sandpiper Conservation Project (BSCP) in Bangladesh. the Biodiversity and Nature Conservation Association (BANCA) in Myanmar, and also with Vivian Fu of the Hong Kong Bird Watching Society in China.
 Village Conservation Groups are also key to this effort.
 Other supporters of this work are the Royal Society for the Protection of Birds (RSPB) and the Disney Wildlife Conservation Fund.

 Photo credit: Sayam U. Chowdhury, except where indicated.